अनुभूतविषयासंप्रमोषः स्मृति

 And yet, we all know how awful it feels to be caught up in the mental vortex of bad memories.

-No amount of grief, regret, guilt, shame, anger, or bitterness can change the past, and no amount of longing or nostalgia will bring it back, but if you’re like most people, you spend a lot of time in the realm of the woulda-coulda-shouldas, ruminating on everything you’ve done and that’s been done to you.
+No amount of grief, regret, guilt, shame, anger, resentment, or bitterness can change the past, and no amount of longing or nostalgia will bring it back, but if you’re like most people, you spend a lot of time in the woulda-coulda-shouldas, ruminating on everything you’ve done and that’s been done to you.

 Bad memories negatively shape the way you think about yourself and the way you relate to other people.
-That’s why it’s so hard to see yourself and them through the eyes of God, with compassion, loving kindness, joy, and equanimity.
-Very logically, it’s our past experiences.
-We know what we and other people are really like.
+Very logically, it’s negative past experiences that make it so hard to see yourself and others through the eyes of Cosmic Consciousness, with compassion, loving kindness, delight, and equanimity.
+You’ve formed opinions based on your past experiences and you think you know what people are “really” like.

 How often in your daily life can you remind yourself of Oneness?
 Mantras are useful for this.
 My favorite is Ram Dass’s mantra “I am Loving Awareness.”
 Does using a mantra like this make your interactions with other people more positive?
 Does it improve your feelings about yourself?
-Does it help you separate your identity from the ego that has so many opinions about itself and others?
+Does it help you separate your identity from your ego with all of its opinions about itself and others?

 Leave a comment